eroesch/2020-21-PYM0FM/index.md

       </article>
       <article role="tabpanel" class="tab-pane active" id="shell-macos">
         <p>
-          The default shell in all versions of macOS is Bash, so no need to install anything.
-You access Bash from the Terminal (found in
+          The default shell in all versions of macOS is now Zsh, but it behaves just like Bash, so no need to install anything.
+You access also access Bash proper from the Terminal (found in <code>/Applications/Utilities</code>), and type 'bash'.
-          <code>/Applications/Utilities</code>).
           See the Git installation <a href="https://www.youtube.com/watch?v=9LQhwETCdwY ">video tutorial</a>
           for an example on how to open the Terminal.
 (I personally like to use <a href="https://www.iterm2.com/">iTerm2</a> instead).
           You may want to keep